anttijuu/books-cpp/README.md

 | multi-threaded map            |                   491 :|
 | multi-threaded unordered map  |                   434 :|

 Based on these tests, implementing multi-threaded `std::map` version to boost time performance was a wasted effort!
 Single-threaded unordered map was *faster* than threaded map implementation.
-Just taking away the sorting to keep the keys (unique words in the book) in order made the unordered map version faster.
+Just taking away the unnecessary sorting to keep the keys (unique words in the book) in order made the unordered map version faster.

 You can also see that combining both threading and unordered maps does not provide any time performance advantage, being only 12 ms faster than the single-threaded version.

 ## Conclusion

+What to learn from this?

 Mind the map.
 Know the available data structures.
+Read the documentation.

-Consider the needs of the task and pick the data structure fulfilling the needs.
+Consider the needs of the task and pick the data structure fulfilling the needs, *without unnecessary work being done*.
 In this case `std::unordered_map` is more suitable solution than using the more familiar and easier to type `std::map`.
 Using a fast data structure may save you from complicated threaded code that you may not even need to implement.

 ## About